 3 There may be instances when construction will be required outside of these working hours for safety or operational purposes (e.g., HDD boring).
-The Certificate Holders and/or Contractor will inform the DPS and local municipalities 24 hours in advance of these activities, to the greatest extent possible.
+The Certificate Holders and/or Contractor will inform the DPS and local municipalities 48 hours in advance of these activities.